 Surgical procedures seem to be the means of dealing with the problem by the majority of the people; however, with the cost of a single procedure ranging anywhere from $6,000 to $11,000, more people are looking for a conservative approach.
-Our team from a Santa Maria chiropractic clinic has some general carpal tunnel information as well as information on alternative options for treatment.
+Our team from a Santa Maria medical clinic has some general carpal tunnel information as well as information on alternative options for treatment.

 CARPAL TUNNEL IN Santa Maria